ninelabs/ninelabs.com/_posts/2014-12-05-brand-experience.md

 ---
 layout: notes
-title: What is Brand Experience Design?
+title: "What is Brand Experience Design?"
 author: J Cornelius
 category: thoughts
 image: //s3.amazonaws.com/ninelabs.com/ferrari.jpg
+published: true
 ---

 ### Ferrari.
 Apple.
 Ikea.
 These are household names in much of the world.
 Each of them evokes certain feelings.
 You have a connection with each brand in some way, even if it&rsquo;s at a distance.
 Regardless of where you see these brands you get a consistent message.
 A message that&rsquo;s been carefully designed for clarity and consistency.

 Whether you feel it or not, your *experience* with each of these brands has been thoughtfully *designed*.

 ### Experience Design
 Chances are, if you&rsquo;ve ever been in an Apple Store, you can remember what it feels like.
 The environment has a uniquely ‘Apple&rsquo; feel to it.
-If you&rsquo;ve ever driven (or even sat in) a Ferrari your memory of doing so is probably vivid and palpable.
-It only takes one trip to Ikea for someone to understand what it&rsquo;s all about.
+If you&rsquo;ve ever driven (or even sat in) a Ferrari, your memory of doing so is probably vivid and palpable.
+In the same way, it only takes one trip to Ikea for someone to understand what it&rsquo;s all about.
 Everyone who&rsquo;s ever done these things can tell stories about their experiences, and they are all very similar.

 Why?
 Because these companies have recognized and invested in creating a *brand experience*.

 ### More than the sum of its parts
 A brand is much more than a name or logo.
 Those things are important, but without products or services or customers, a logo is just art.

-A real brand is a alchemy of these things.
+A real brand is an alchemy of these things.
 It&rsquo;s a combination of identity, emotion, experiences, charisma – the soul of the company and the products it makes.
-Removing any of these factors is only looking at part of the story.
+Remove any of these factors you're left looking at only part of the picture.
 Unless you look at how people interact with a company and its products, you don&rsquo;t have a holistic picture of the brand.

 > Brands are more than names and logos.
 A company&rsquo;s brand sits at the intersection of what they do and how people feel about it. *J Cornelius*